HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Auray Immobilier & Property Market Trends

-As Brittany is one of the most liked regions of France, real estate prices in the area can sometimes be high.
+As Brittany is a much appreciated region, real estate prices in the area can sometimes be high.
 However, in Auray the average buying price is surprisingly affordable with €2,685 /sq m in 2009, which is below the national average (€3,197 /sq m).
 After a significant drop in prices in May, the real estate market in this town has stabilized; with nevertheless an upward trend.
 It is therefore the right time to buy before a predictable surge.
 Besides, Auray offers good buy-to-let opportunities as the town accounts for 53 % tenants.

 Prices also vary according to the type of property.
 For an apartment you can account about €2,781 /sq m and €294,286 for a house (or €2,420 /sq m).
 The distribution of apartments and houses is quite homogenous with a majority of at least 3-bedroom dwellings.
 The average area is 80sq m.
 We notice that ancient housing is more expensive than new one.
 As apartment prices increase faster than the houses ones, the best choice is probably to invest in a typical property.